kevlar-kt/kevlar/docs/index.md

 [philosophy]: pages/overview/philosophy.md

-This doesn't render it useless: it is very efficient at protecting against automated and unskilled attacks, which usually are the majority.
+This doesn't render it useless: it is very efficient at protecting against automated and unskilled attacks, which usually are the vast majority of what your app will ever be put through.

 For stricter scenarios where a higher fidelity and accuracy is required, you should be using something more specific.